 - Sales conversion rates.

 Remember: marketing goals are long-term achievements.
 Objectives are the smaller steps within marketing goals.
 How do you set marketing goals?
 It’s about dreaming realistically.
 Consider what you can achieve, how motivated you are, and what resources you have at your disposal.
-Motivation and capability are key to setting realistic, achievable goals.
+Motivation and capability are key to setting realistic, achievable goals and turning your small business idea into small business success.

 Need some help creating your marketing strategy and identifying the right marketing objectives and goals?
 We can help!
 Reach out to one of our marketing experts today.